 English Vision Statement

 Our daily literacy lessons cover a range of writing and reading genres and are based on the book or texts being studied.
 The range of genres give children a real life impression of different text types and authors which they grow to enjoy.
-Texts create a stimulus for writing and an opportunity for reading in depth by letting children use writing techniques similar to that they read.
 It is also an opportunity to apply new, higher-level vocabulary, exploring, for example, how synonyms create shades of meaning.
 Children also talk about their writing and their reading.
 This deepens their understanding of a particular text type of story.

 Children are given the choice to select specific words or vocabulary in lessons.
 Whether they are reading, writing or speaking, children can be independent learners within English lessons.
 This comes when the children read alone or listen to others as well as independent writing opportunities.